-Instructions

-This form is only for preparing a proposed statement on appeal in an unlimited civil case. you proposed ment , settled

-This form can be attached to your Appellant's Notice Designating Record on Appeal (Unlimited Civil Case) (form APP-003).
-If it is not attached to that notice, this form must be filed no later than 30 days after you file that notice.
+- This form is only for preparing a proposed statement on appeal in an unlimited civil case. - This form can be attached to your Appellant's Notice Designating Record on Appeal (Unlimited Civil Case) (form APP-003).
+If your proposed statement is not attached to that notice, it must be filed no later than 30 days after you file that notice.
 Or, if you had to file a motion requesting to use a settled statement, within 30 days after you are served with an order granting that motion.
-If you have chosen to prepare a statement on appeal and do not file this form on time, the court may dismiss your appeal.

-Fill out this form and make a copy of the completed form for your records and for each of the other parties. and attachment

-Serve a copy of the completed form on each of the other parties and keep proof of this service.
-You can get information about how to serve court papers and proof of service from Information Sheet for Proof of Service (form APP-009-INFO) and on the California Courts Online Self-Help Center at www.courts.ca.gov/selfhelp-serving.htm.

-Take or mail the original completed form and proof of service on the other parties to the clerk's office for the same court that issued the judgment or order you are appealing.
+If you have chosen to prepare a settled statement and do not file your proposed statement on time, the court may dismiss your appeal. - Fill out this form and attach a copy of the judgment or order you are appealing.
+Make a copy of the completed form and attachment for your records and for each of the other parties. - Serve a copy of the completed form and attachment on each of the other parties and keep proof of this service.
+You can get information about how to serve court papers and proof of service from Information Sheet for Proof of Service (form APP-009-INFO) and on the California Courts Online Self-Help Center at www.courts.ca.gov/selfhelp-serving.htm. - Take or mail the original completed form, attachment, and proof of service on the other parties to the clerk's office for the same court that issued the judgment or order you are appealing.
 It is a good idea to take or mail an extra copy to the clerk and ask the clerk to stamp it to show that the original has been filed.

-Clerk stamps date here when form is filed.

-You fill in the name and street address of the court that issued the judgment or order you are
+ou fill in the name and street address of the cou